Skill Demand Index

 High gap rate — most candidates are underqualified

 Yes.
-2d Modeling appears in 0% of scored job postings on ShouldApply, making it a growing skill in the current market.
-Based on 1 analyzed jobs, demand is steady across multiple role types.
+2D Modeling appears in 0.1% of scored job postings on ShouldApply, making it a growing skill in the current market.
+Based on 2 analyzed jobs, demand is steady across multiple role types.

 The median required depth is L1.
 Many positions accept basic to intermediate proficiency.

-The most common pairings are Client Management, Project Management, water-resources-project-management, Stormwater Management Design, autocad-civil-3d.
-Strengthening these alongside 2d Modeling improves your fit across more positions.
+The most common pairings are Client Management, Project Management, Stormwater Management Design, Contracts, Professional Engineer (PE) license.
+Strengthening these alongside 2D Modeling improves your fit across more positions.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.